SigNoz/signoz.io/docs/userguide/send_logs_http.md

   ]
   ```

-  Will be finally treated as
+  Will be finally treated as:

   ```json
   [